julietaumpierrez/documents-photoholmes/src/photoholmes/methods/adaptive_cfa_net/README.md

-# "An Adaptive Neural Network for Unsupervised Mosaic Consistency Analysis in Image Forensics"
+# Adaptive CFA net: An Adaptive Neural Network for Unsupervised Mosaic Consistency Analysis in Image Forensics

-This is the implemenattion of the model presented in [[1]](https://openaccess.thecvf.com/content_CVPR_2020/papers/Bammey_An_Adaptive_Neural_Network_for_Unsupervised_Mosaic_Consistency_Analysis_in_CVPR_2020_paper.pdf).
+This is the implemenattion of the method by Bammey et al than can be found [here](https://openaccess.thecvf.com/content_CVPR_2020/papers/Bammey_An_Adaptive_Neural_Network_for_Unsupervised_Mosaic_Consistency_Analysis_in_CVPR_2020_paper.pdf).

-The code contained in this library was derived from [the original implementation](https://github.com/qbammey/adaptive_cfa_forensics), making only minor changes to fit our project structure.
+The code contained in this library was derived from [the original implementation](https://github.com/qbammey/adaptive_cfa_forensics), making only minor changes to fit the PhotoHolmes library structure.

+This is a deep learning based method, the weights can be found [here](https://github.com/qbammey/adaptive_cfa_forensics/tree/master/src/models) under the name [pretrained.pt](https://github.com/qbammey/adaptive_cfa_forensics/blob/master/src/models/pretrained.pt).
+We last checked this information March 9th 2024, please refer to the authors of the original paper if the weights can not be found.

 ## Description